 Make a Big Impact with a Small Nonprofit Team

 Though most of the headlines (and major donations) go to huge, global nonprofits like the Red Cross, small nonprofits make up the majority of registered nonprofits worldwide.
 According to The Chronicle of Philanthropy, three-quarters of American nonprofits have budgets under $1 million (most are even smaller).
 And nearly 80 percent (100,000) of registered charities in England and Wales have an income of less than £100,000.
-In small organizations, emerging nonprofit professionals — as well as experienced social service veterans — can find rewarding and career-building opportunities, including:

 1. Solving problems that might otherwise go unnoticed

 For example, a small organization may raise money and awareness for a rare form of cancer or genetic disease.
-"Small nonprofits fill a critical gap in social service provision in that they address the pressing social care needs of pockets of families and individuals who are underserved by the traditional, 'big box' service systems," says Kathryn Engelhardt-Cronk, CEO of MissionBox.
+"Small nonprofits fill a critical gap in social service provision in that they address the pressing social care needs of pockets of families and individuals who are under-served by the traditional, 'big box' service systems," says Kathryn Engelhardt-Cronk, CEO of MissionBox.
 "These small organizations target special demographic groups, niche problems, and/or emerging community concerns."

 2. Working alongside leadership and developing your interests

 At a small nonprofit, your career will likely grow alongside the organization.
 There are also fewer layers of bureaucracy, although resource considerations may limit staff training and development.
 But even in entry-level positions, workers get the chance to be creative and make decisions that matter.
 Alex Hayes, head of projects and fund development at the Foundation for Social Improvement (FSI) says, "Working for a small charity gives a much greater sense of satisfaction that you're making a real impact."